oiax/initial-test-data/README.md

 ### Caching data

-The `initial-test-data` generates the md5 digest of all ruby scripts in the `initial_data` directory and stores it to the `_initial_data_digest` table of the test database.
+The `initial-test-data` generates the md5 digest of all ruby scripts in the `initial_data` directory and `app/models` directory, then stores it to the `_initial_data_digest` table of the test database.

-If the generated md5 digest is equal to the previously stored value, data initializing process will be skipped.
+When the generated md5 digest is equal to the previously stored value, data initializing process will be skipped.

 ### Load Order